Ultronomix/docs/project-1-requirements.md

 - An new employee or new finance manager can request registration with the system
 - An admin user can approve or deny new registration requests
-- The system will register the user's information with the PRISM application for payment processing
 - A registered employee can authenticate with the system by providing valid credentials
 - An authenticated employee can view and manage their pending reimbursement requests
 - An authenticated employee can view their reimbursement request history (sortable and filterable)